 What Does ROE Mean?

 Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
-The 'return' is the yearly profit.
-A higher profit will lead to a higher ROE.
-So, all else being equal, a high ROE is better than a low one.
-Clearly, then, one can use ROE to compare different companies.
+The 'return' is the profit over the last twelve months.
+The higher the ROE, the more profit the company is making.
+So, all else equal, investors should like a high ROE.
+That means it can be interesting to compare the ROE of different companies.

 Does Brandywine Realty Trust Have A Good Return On Equity?